 Australian mezzo-soprano Kate Howden studied at Trinity Laban with Ameral Gunson, the Royal Academy of Music with Elizabeth Ritchie and Jonathan Papp, and the National Opera Studio, London.
 She currently studies privately with Susan Roberts.

 In 2017 Kate will sing Carlotta in Salieri's La scuola de'gelosi with Bampton Classical Opera.
 She will again perform extracts of Monteverdi's Ulisse in Circa's Il Ritorno in Toronto and Montreal, and will make her debut at Julius Drake's Machynlleth Festival with pianist Sachika Taniyama, performing the complete melodies of Henri Duparc.
+She will also tour Scotland with Scottish Opera's Opera Highlights tour.

 Opera roles include the title role in Cendrillon, Isolier (Le Comte Ory), Bianca (The Rape of Lucretia), Hansel, La Ciesca (Gianni Schicchi), La suora zelatrice (Suor Angelica), Dorothée (Cendrillon), Cherubino and Annio (La Clemenza di Tito).
 She performed the eponymous role in a scene from Cendrillon in the ROH Jette Parker summer showcase 2017, on the ROH main stage with the ROH orchestra.
 She was a member of the 2015 Glyndebourne Festival chorus in Carmen and Poliuto.